Child deaths and bitter cold in Syrian refugee camps

-ZAATARI, Jordan (Reuters) - One-year-old Ali Ghazawi, born with a heart defect, faced a battle for survival even before his family fled Syria’s civil war.
+ZAATARI, Jordan, Dec 16 (Reuters) - One-year-old Ali Ghazawi, born with a heart defect, faced a battle for survival even before his family fled Syria’s civil war.
 It was a struggle he lost two weeks ago in the bitter winter cold of a tented refugee camp in north Jordan.

 Ali died two days after undergoing a heart operation in Zaatari camp, which houses at least 32,000 refugees who escaped fierce bombardment in Syria’s rebellious southern province of Deraa, cradle of the uprising against President Bashar al-Assad.